skamansam/ags-config/README.md

 This is my desktop config for Aylur's Gtk Shell.

 # About
 This contains a lot of the code from the AGS examples in the AGS documentation.

 # Changes:

 ## `app-bar` -> `TopPanel`
 I have refactored the `app-bar` example to `TopPanel` so it uses widgets instead and a central config object so you don't have to wade through code to modify your layout.
 The widgets are in `js/widgets`.

 The TopPanel also has some changes in its widgets:

 ## Battery Monitor
 This now uses a vertical progressbar instead of a horizontal one.

+# Notifications
+The notifications will now show github markdown emojis, for compatibility with Slack messages.

 # Additions